LUCY NYCHAI

 I came across interesting facts, for example, that in European countries - the black sheep - has a symbolic meaning, precisely because of its rarity and unexpectedness.
 In the Bible, a black sheep is called a bad sign, so faithful Christians were afraid of this disaster.
 Over time, the black sheep ceased to have a sacred meaning, but it was still a nuisance for farmers, because the black fleece cannot be redyed.
 Although, following certain orders of repetition or the algorithm of the appearance of a black lamb in a flock, it was used for counting, where one black sheep meant a hundred.

 A phraseology has appeared among the people, which describes an extraordinary personality in his circle, mostly in a negative sense.
 Over time, a certain definition appeared in psychology for people who can identify themselves with their environment.
-I also came across a story about Princess Diana's jumper with "black sheep" that was recently auctioned.
+The term has typically been given negative implications, implying waywardness.

 My country "Black Sheep"